sydneyh9/Blackjack/README.md

 Blackjack (21)
 Author: Sydney Holland

-This is an ongoing Blackjack game written in Javascript.
+This is an ongoing Blackjack game written in Javascript, HTML, and CSS.

 House Rules: